 Off the pitch, Luiz does not come across as a fiercely competitive individual or a formidably authoritative presence.
 It’s not just the frizzy barnet, which gives the impression of a man who would gladly spend every morning chasing the surf if back in his native Brazil.
 It’s the demeanour, too: the unassuming grin which appears permanently fixed, the pranks he plays and jokes he shares with team-mates and, of course, the knowing humour in his adoption of the word ‘geezer’.

 On it, though, Luiz reveals the implacable need to overcome which drives all winners.
-His defining moment in a Blue shirt came in Munich when, having summoned incredible reserves of strength to marshal Chelsea’s battered defence through 120 gruelling minutes despite carrying a hamstring injury, he embarked on a Roberto Carlos-esque run-up with his side 2-0 down in the penalty shoot-out.
+His defining moment in a Blue shirt came in Munich when, having summoned incredible reserves of strength to marshall Chelsea’s battered defence through 120 gruelling minutes despite carrying a hamstring injury, he embarked on a Roberto Carlos-esque run-up with his side 2-0 down in the penalty shootout.
 Thousands of hearts sank at the sight, only to rise again as he slammed the ball into the top corner side-footed.
 It was an extraordinary display of impudence and defiance in front of legions of opposition fans, and it tipped the psychological scales.

 This season the 26-year-old has served with distinction in defence and midfield, providing assurance and even creativity on the ball, as well as scoring crucial and often spectacular goals, two of which came in the 5-2 aggregate semi-final mauling of Basel.